-The project will enhance existing service for merchants, shoppers, residents, and visitors in the area.
+The project will enhance existing service for residents, students and community services in the area.

 D. That the proposal conforms to all applicable design review criteria set forth in the design review procedure at Section 17.136.070.

 The proposal conforms to Design Review findings which are included in that section of this attachment of Findings for Approval.